linuxserver-archive/docker-openvpn-as/README.md

 ## Setting up the application

-The admin interface is available at https://<ip>:943 with a default user/password of admin/password.
+The admin interface is available at `https://<ip>:943/admin` with a default user/password of admin/password.
 To change the password (recommended) do
-`docker exec -it openvpn-as passwd admin`
+`docker exec -it openvpn-as passwd admin`  (You will have to repeat this step if you update or reinstall this container)

+For user accounts to be persistent, switch the "Authentication" in the webui from "PAM" to "Local" and then set up the user accounts with their passwords.

 ## Updates